graphlab-fr/cosma-cli/docs/en.md

 You can change the citation style (default: ISO690-author-date-fr) by replacing the `/template/citeproc/styles.csl` file.
 Download a new style from the [Zotero database](https://www.zotero.org/styles).

 You can change the translation of the keywords of the bibliographic record (default: French) by replacing the file `/template/citeproc/locales.xml`.
 Download a new translation from the [CSL database](https://github.com/citation-style-language/locales/tree/6b0cb4689127a69852f48608b6d1a879900f418b).

+All data for all cited references is stored in the cosmoscope as JSON data, into the `<article id="citation-references">` record.
+You can find and download this data by clicking on the 'Data' link at the bottom of the left side menu.

 ## Exporting